Netflix/falcor/documentation/model.md

 In the event that any of the values returned from the function are [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) References, the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html) will append each of the `refPaths` to each Reference [path](http://netflix.github.io/falcor/documentation/paths.html) and evaluate the concatenated [paths](http://netflix.github.io/falcor/documentation/paths.html).
 The resulting values are added to the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) response by the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html).

-### The Optional thisPaths Arguments
+### The Optional extraPaths Arguments

 A function is not obligated to return all of the changes that it makes to its `this` object.
 On the contrary, functions typically return as little data as possible by default.
 Instead of forcing functions to return all of the changes they make to the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) object, [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)s allow callers to define exactly which values they would like to refresh after successful function execution.
-To this end, callers can provide `refPaths` and `thisPaths` to the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)'s call method along with the function [path](http://netflix.github.io/falcor/documentation/paths.html).
-After the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html) runs the function, it retrieves the `refPaths` and `thisPaths` and adds them to the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) response.
+To this end, callers can provide `refPaths` and `extraPaths` to the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)'s call method along with the function [path](http://netflix.github.io/falcor/documentation/paths.html).
+After the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html) runs the function, it retrieves the `refPaths` and `extraPaths` and adds them to the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) response.

-After the `refPaths` have been evaluated against any [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) References returned by the function and added to the JSONGraphEnvelope Response, each PathSet in the `thisPaths` array is evaluated on the function's `this` object.
+After the `refPaths` have been evaluated against any [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) References returned by the function and added to the JSONGraphEnvelope Response, each PathSet in the `extraPaths` array is evaluated on the function's `this` object.
 The resulting values are added to the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) Response returned by the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)'s call method.

 ### How Call Works